 I’m interested in keeping an eye on AI.
 By a stroke of luck my PhD advisor is Laurence Aitchison.
-I’m part of the Interactive Artificial Intelligence Centre for Doctoral Training at the University of Bristol.
+I’m at the Interactive Artificial Intelligence Centre for Doctoral Training at the University of Bristol.

 I started my PhD just before Covid.
 In a strange turn, a bunch of computer scientists invited me to do a little bit of writing on their big Bayesian model of what policies worked against the bug.
 I had no epidemiology background.
 12 months later, we’d produced a series of 7 leading papers on important questions which weren’t being treated with the proper uncertainty.